Volen National Center for Complex Systems, 257

 ExpertiseLogic in computer science.
 Lambda calculus and functional programming.
 Software for classical string instrument design.

 ProfileI have worked on various problems related to type systems for programming language, in particular, analyzing the computational resources needed for various kinds of optimizations (type inference, optimal reduction, intersection types and flow analysis, static analysis).
 This work has been motivated by many ideas from linear logic.
-More recently I am interested in developing a domain-specific programming language for string instrument design, where the language uses the same constructional vernacular found in the eighteenth-century methods, only with a more refined and specific computational interpretation.
+More recently I am interested in developing a domain-specific programming language for string instrument design, where the language uses the same constructional vernacular found in the seventeenth-century methods, only with a more refined and specific computational interpretation.
 Webpage

 |COSI||121b||Structure and Interpretation of Computer Programs|